shriarul5273/ROS1-Practice/README.md

 ## Best Practices :
  - Use git from command line.(Because uploading manually makes python scripts to loose executable permissions.).
  - Use Python3 for ROS Scripts.
- - Add add_dependencies(name name_generate_messages_cpp) to CMakeLists.txt for all C++ programs with custom msg/srv/action.(this may not be needed but I had some issues when running on other computers).
+ - Add add_dependencies(name packagename_generate_messages_cpp) to CMakeLists.txt for all C++ programs with custom msg/srv/action.(this may not be needed but I had some issues when running on other computers).

 ## License and Warranty
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">